 Organisations need secure, well-maintained, well-integrated, user-friendly tools and systems.
-These help them to work effectively.

 Introducing new systems and technology doesn’t have to mean throwing out everything old and starting afresh.

 Technology-driven change should lead to more efficient ways of working.
 Reducing the time it takes to upload data to a supporter database allows more time to communicate with those supporters.

 Risk management and compliance processes have an effect on the way technology is commissioned and used.
 These processes are important, but they shouldn’t paralyse organisations so that they can’t use the best tools.

 - Are systems enabling a single supporter view?

 - Can your organisation easily create reports which give practical insights to help make decisions?

 - Are there areas of operations which could be made more efficient, e.g. through automation?

 - Are internal stakeholders and staff engaged in the technology implementation decisions?

 1. PrimitiveSystems are limited in scope and aren’t integrated.
 They may be insecure.